 \section{Related Work}

 We describe the related studies on the integrated LLM and GNN explainer methods.
-The explanation capability of LLMs has been applied to graph problems in task-oriented contexts such as explainable recommendation systems \cite{grefer2025, xrec2024}.
-There has been attempts to guide GNNs using the explanations generated by LLMs, for example, in \cite{tape2024}, an LLM initially generates node predictions and textual explanations on the reasoning behind the predictions.
-These explanations then guide a second LLM to produce new node features, which augment the original text features as input for a GNN predictor.
+The explanation capability of LLMs has been applied to graph problems in task-oriented contexts \cite{grefer2025, xrec2024}.
+There have been attempts to guide GNNs using explanations generated by LLMs; for example, in \cite{tape2024}, an LLM generates node predictions and textual explanations of the reasoning behind them.

-\textbf{\textit{LLM explanation to enhance explainers. }}LLMs have been utilized to enhance the explanations of pre-existing GNN explainers, for example \cite{llmexplainer2024} uses LLMs to evaluate explanations of an explainer, its scores guide the weighted gradients used for optimizing the explainer through Bayesian Variation Inference to address learning bias.
-Similarly, to improve the understandability of explanations, \cite{tagexplainer2024} first trains a pseudo-label generator LLM that takes explanations from a pre-existing GNN explainers and generates pseudo-labels for them.
+\textbf{\textit{LLM explanation to enhance explainers. }}LLMs have been utilized to enhance the explanations of another GNN explainers, for example \cite{llmexplainer2024} uses LLMs to evaluate explanations of an explainer and its scores guide the weighted gradients used for optimizing the explainer through Bayesian Variation Inference to address learning bias.
+Similarly, to improve the understandability of explanations, \cite{tagexplainer2024} first trains a pseudo-label generator LLM that takes explanations from an external GNN explainers and generates pseudo-labels for them.
 The generator is tuned in an expert iteration procedure with tailored objectives for faithfulness and brevity, and the optimized generator generates pseudo-labels to fine-tune an explainer LLM to build end-to-end models.